jbaldwin/libcoro/README.md

     };

     // Synchronously wait until all the tasks are completed, this is intentionally
-    // starting the first 3 wait tasks prior to the final set task. coro::sync_wait(
+    // starting the first 3 wait tasks prior to the final set task so the waiters suspend
+    // their coroutine before being resumed.
+    coro::sync_wait(
         coro::when_all_awaitable(make_wait_task(e, 1), make_wait_task(e, 2), make_wait_task(e, 3), make_set_task(e)));
 }